lubiku35/czc_selenium_website_testing/README.md

 ### Subscribe to Action Offers Test

-The SubscribeToActionOffersTest is a parameterized test case that verifies the functionality of subscribing to action offers on the website.
+The SubscribeToActionOffersTest is a parameterized test case that verifies the functionality of subscribing to action offers on the website with accepted email values.

 1. Set up the test environment by opening the website, accepting cookies, and locating the subscribe input field and button.
 2. For each parameterized input value (email address) in the CSV source, perform the following steps: